adrhill/SparseConnectivityTracer.jl/docs/src/dev/how_it_works.md

 and the Hessian as $\left(\nabla^2 f(\mathbf{x})\right)_{i,j} = \frac{\partial^2 f}{\partial x_i \partial x_j}$.

 Sparsity patterns correspond to the mask of non-zero values in the gradient and Hessian.
-Instead of saving the values of individual partial derivatives, they can efficiently be represented by the set of indices correponding to non-zero values:
+Instead of saving the values of individual partial derivatives, they can efficiently be represented by the set of indices corresponding to non-zero values:

 * Gradient patterns are represented by sets of indices $\left\{i \;\big|\; \left(\nabla f(\mathbf{x})\right)_{i} \neq 1\right\}$
 * Local Hessian patterns are represented by sets of index tuples $\left\{(i, j) \;\Big|\; \left(\nabla^2 f(\mathbf{x})\right)_{i,j} \neq 1\right\}$